 HISTORICAL USE VS. CURRENT USE OF PLANTS

-Another of the curious things about the use of plants as drugs, historically speaking, is how much differently they are used today than they were in times past.
-It’s kind of hard to fall back on the “plants have been used for thousands of years” line of thinking when today, plants are being used quite differently from those glorious days of yesteryear.
+Another of the curious things about the use of plants as drugs is how much differently they are used today than they were in times past.
+It’s a bit disingenuous to rely on the the “plants have been used for thousands of years” line of thinking when today, plants are being used quite differently from those glorious days of yesteryear.
 Historically, herbs were used in smaller amounts, as specific treatments for disease (rather than prophylactically, that is, in order to prevent health problems), in crude form (as opposed to enriched extracts) and not in association with other synthetic medications (today, people often combine plants and pharmaceuticals, but that just raises concerns about interactions between herbs and drugs, at least concerns in people that care about such things).

-Also, it’s often hard to know what condition plants were being used to treat.
+Also, in historical terms, it’s often hard to know what condition plants were being used to treat.
 Centuries back, the indications for using a given botanical were poorly defined, because, well, pretty much nobody know what they were treating.
-And they didn’t really know what they were giving, either, because plant dosages were arbitrary – unavoidably so, actually – because the concentrations of the active ingredient were unknown.
+I mean, when’s the last time you ever heard of a case of “dropsy,” or the ever popular “mallendars and sallendars” which afflicted horses in the 17th century?
+In addition to not really knowing what they were treating, folks that used plants as medicines didn’t really know what they were giving, either.
+Plant dosages were arbitrary – unavoidably so, actually – because the concentrations of the active ingredient were unknown.

 SO WHAT DID THEY ACTUALLY SAY IN THE HISTORY BOOKS?

-And it’s not as if we really know exactly what was being done anyway.
-The transmission of information throughout history was pretty haphazard (no internet, although that has its own problems).
-Herbalists copied extensively from one another over millennia, and then they mixed accurate (by modern standards) information with nonsense, misconceptions and inaccuracies.
+It’s not as if the historical record is detailed or complete anyway.
+The transmission of information throughout history was pretty haphazard (no internet, although that certainly has its own problems).
+Most folks couldn’t read.
+Literate herbalists copied extensively from one another over millennia, and then they mixed accurate (by modern standards) information with nonsense, misconceptions and inaccuracies.
 So, you see, in reality, even with the best of intentions, it may not be possible to use the historical record as a guide for many of the currently advocated uses of herbal and botanical products.

 BUT DID THEY WORK?

 Then there’s this thorny question.
 When discussing the historical efficacy of herbal medications, you have to ask.
 “Effective compared to what?”
 Historical medical treatments were often horrible, and including such gems as bleeding, or prescribing large doses of mercury salts.
-And they didn’t work (although doctors kept using them).
-So one might imagine that a botanical product that didn’t kill a person immediately might be thought of rather fondly in some circles when compared to other therapies that were available at the time.
+Plus, they didn’t work (although doctors kept using them).
+So one might imagine that a botanical product that didn’t kill a person immediately or make them sick or bloody might be thought of rather fondly in some circles, especially when compared to the alternatives.

-But even at that, in the past, the emphasis for the of plants was on the treatment of symptoms, rather than underlying disease conditions (which had yet to be identified).
-Veterinarians today tend not to use terms such as “mallenders” or “dropsy.”
-And “success” was measured by elimination of the symptom, rather than elimination of the underlying problem.
-So, for example, if a fever went away after ingesting willow bark, the treatment would have been said to have “worked,” although the disease process that caused the fever might have continued on, unaffected by the treatment.
+Even at that, in the past, the emphasis for the of plants was on the treatment of symptoms, rather than underlying disease conditions (which had yet to be identified).
+“Success” was measured by elimination of the symptom, rather than elimination of the underlying problem.
+So, for example, if a fever went away after ingesting willow bark, the treatment would have been said to have “worked,” even though the disease process that caused the fever might have continued on, unaffected by the treatment.

 SUMMING IT UP

 Using the historical record to advocate herbal medications really doesn’t work.
-There weren’t really any alternatives to plants, and people had little idea about the true causes of disease.
-Today, most of the herbs that have significant potential for harm have been abandoned by the herbal industry, and they’ve been used to make real medicines.
+There weren’t any effective alternatives to plants, and people had little idea about the true causes of disease.
+Today, most of the herbs that have significant potential for good (or harm) have been abandoned by the herbal industry.
+Those are the plants that are used to make real medicines.
+People are still looking, too.

 ONE FINAL NOTE

 History is great – but don’t use it as a reason to try plants to treat a horse’s medical problems.
-For more reading on the history of herbs, check out Dr. Ramey’s chapter in the book, “Veterinary Herbal Medicine” (CLICK HERE), or any of several excellent articles by Dr. Ryan Huxtable, Emeritus Professor of Pharmacology at the University of Arizona (CLICK HERE for one).
-Dr. Ramey also has a chapter on herbal medicines in an upcoming book on Large Animal Veterinary Toxicology, by Wiley Publications, coming out later this year (with any luck).
-And I’ll be putting up writing an article on the science behind plants soon!
+If you find this stuff as fascinating as I do, check out my chapter in the book, “Veterinary Herbal Medicine” (CLICK HERE), or any of several excellent articles by Dr. Ryan Huxtable, Emeritus Professor of Pharmacology at the University of Arizona (CLICK HERE for one).